andrzejwichert/qai_1/README.md

 qiskit.tools.jupyter are deprecated, instead of from qiskit import Aer use from qiskit_aer import Aer, instead or execute() use run() - when using run() decompose() the circuit, for quasi probabilities instead of plot_histogram(counts) use plot_distribution(counts), instead of  bind use assign.

+For version qiskit 1.0 aslo install adittionaly in your environment: pip install qiskit-aer and pip install qiskit-machine-learning

 For qiskit version before 0.46 go to https://github.com/andrzejwichert/qai

 If you have any questions, pls email me <andreas.wichert@tecnico.ulisboa.pt>